UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 All of these endpoints give the borrow rate per block for historical blocks, however converting this data to APR (and aggregation) is still required.
 (Read the implementation section)

 ## Price Feed Implementation
+### Pre Cutoff
+This price should be updated every second by using the time weighted average price from the past 2 hours.
+Data can be queried from Uniswap/Balancer event logs on any Ethereum full node.

+Liquidator bots with access to an Ethereum full node can use this [Uniswap implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) and this [Balancer implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/BalancerPriceFeed.js) for free to query current and historical data.

+### Post Cutoff

-The intention is that this price identifier won't be used as a peg target for a synthetic.
-This price identifier is only used on the expiration date of a synthetic.
-By the time this price identifier will be used (at expiration), liquidations won't be possible anymore.
-Therefore, a price feed isn't required for liquidator bots to track this price identifier.
-All liquidations will use a two-hour TWAP price feed described/implemented in a [future UMIP](https://github.com/UMAprotocol/UMIPs/pull/150).
+The intention is that the aggregated APR won't be used for liquidations.
+This is because the DVM only switches to this price at the CAR token expiration.
+By the time this aggregated statistic will be used (at expiration), liquidations won't be possible anymore.
+Therefore, a price feed isn't required for liquidator bots to track this rolling APR.
+All liquidations will use a two-hour TWAP price feed.
 This setup is similar to UMIP-25/UMIP-22 (uGAS).

 ## Technical Specification
-The definition of this identifier should be:

-* Identifier name: [COMPUSDC-APR-30DAY/USD]
+February Index

+**1. Price Identifier Name** - [COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]

-* Base Currency: Compound Borrowing USDC Interest Annual Percentage Rate
+**2. Base Currency** - CAR token with expiration at 1614470400 or Compound Borrowing USDC Interest Annual Percentage Rate

-* Quote Currency: USD
+**3. Quote currency** - USD

-* Intended Collateral Currency: USDC.
+**4. Intended Collateral Currency** - USDC

-* Collateral Decimals: 6
+**5. Collateral Decimals** - 6

-* Sources: Derivable from data on any Ethereum full node or data set of Compound Protocol data
+**6a.
+Rounding Pre Cutoff** - 6 decimal places. (decimal place >= 5 rounds up)

-* Rounding: Round to nearest 2 decimal places (third decimal place digit >= 5 rounds up and < 5 rounds down)
+**6b.
+Rounding Post Cutoff** - Round to nearest 2 decimal places (third decimal place digit >= 5 rounds up and < 5 rounds down)

-* Input processing: If the cUSDC smart contract has an unexpected failure or hack, human intervention is required.
+**7. Input processing** - If the cUSDC smart contract has an unexpected failure or hack, human intervention is required.
 For UMA tokenholders without access to archive nodes, in the case that [Tendies Exchange public endpoint](https://cache.tendies.exchange/borrow_rate_per_block.json) is down, tokenholders should use [Graph Protocol](https://thegraph.com/explorer/subgraph/graphprotocol/compound-v2).
-* Result Processing: The DVM will take the mode of all votes submitted.
-No further processing required.
-See rationale and implementation, all votes should be the same.
+This is only required for the post-cutoff price.

+**8. Pricing Interval** - Per block

+**9. Dispute timestamp rounding** Round down (previous timestamp)

+March Index

+**1. Price Identifier Name** - [COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]

+**2. Base Currency** - CAR token with expiration at 1616889600 or Compound Borrowing USDC Interest Annual Percentage Rate

+**3. Quote currency** - USD

+**4. Intended Collateral Currency** - USDC

+**5. Collateral Decimals** - 6

+**6a.
+Rounding Pre Cutoff** - 6 decimal places. (decimal place >= 5 rounds up)

+**6b.
+Rounding Post Cutoff** - Round to nearest 2 decimal places (third decimal place digit >= 5 rounds up and < 5 rounds down)

+**7. Input processing** - If the cUSDC smart contract has an unexpected failure or hack, human intervention is required.
+For UMA tokenholders without access to archive nodes, in the case that [Tendies Exchange public endpoint](https://cache.tendies.exchange/borrow_rate_per_block.json) is down, tokenholders should use [Graph Protocol](https://thegraph.com/explorer/subgraph/graphprotocol/compound-v2).
+This is only required for the post-cutoff price.

-* Pricing Interval: Per block
+**8. Pricing Interval** - Per block

-* Dispute timestamp rounding: Round down (previous timestamp)
+**9. Dispute timestamp rounding** Round down (previous timestamp)

 ## Rationale

+### Pre-cutoff

+Due to the lack of ambiguity on calculating the TWAP, UMA token holders should all converge on the same price.
+Therefore, we don't require rounding pre cutoff.

+We use time weighted average price (TWAP) as opposed to the average price at the end of each block.
+This causes collateralization requirements to be more accurate as block times are highly variable.

+Most volume is expected to be on the Uniswap USDC/CAR pools.

+Further rationale for using a 2 hour TWAP is in the UMIP-22 Rationale section.

+### Post-cutoff

 We're using a rolling 30 day period to increase the cost of manipulating the APR price.